Utility Warehouse Broadband Review (Updated June 2026)

 Hardware: The Hub & Mesh

 If you need better coverage around the house, you can add Whole Home Wi-Fi.
-That uses Amazon eero units to create a mesh setup, starting at £5 a month for two devices, with additional eeros available for £2.50 a month each.
-It is a sensible add-on for larger homes, but it is still another extra to factor into the true monthly cost.
+That uses Amazon eero units to create a mesh setup, starting at £5 a month for two devices.
+It is a useful add-on for larger homes and Wi-Fi black spots, but it is still another extra to include in the true monthly cost.

 My Experience